anoopvm/sdp-infrastructure/README.md

 <br><br>**ansible:** Ansible script to do a quick sanity check on instances created using the custom image.
 <br><br>**release-conifgs:** Single place for all the configurations.
 This is the only place where any configuration changes are made.
 Tried to make the configs as simple as possible by exposing only required configurations.
 As the project grows more configs can be exposed here as required.
 This folder also segragates the configuration for each environment (dev, staging, production etc).
 <br><br>**Makefile:** Single entrypoint for all the build and deployment activities for this exercise.
-## Usage: Build and deployment operations
+## Build and deployment operations
 The following operation list all the available build and deployment operations
 ```
 $ make [TAB]